These little beauties are like miracles in your kitchen, they sprout over just afew days and yet give your body so much benefit

 That evening, remove the cloth top, gently rinse the lentils and drain away the water.
 Rinse the glass/ceramic container; put the lentils back into it and cover and seal again.
 Leave overnight on the kitchen bench, or a warm (not hot) spot in your home.
 After 24-48 hours your lentils will begin to sprout.

 Photo Day 3

 Keep rinsing and draining in the morning and again in the evening.
-Depending on how warm your kitchen is, the lentils should begin to sprout well by day two or three.
+Depending on how warm your kitchen is, the lentils should begin to sprout well by day three.
 Let them sprout until the root is about double the length of the lentils or longer.
 Keep carefully rinsing and draining each morning and evening for 3-5 days.

 Photo Day 4